 As I have already noted, Aramaic was the language Jews used during New Testament times.
 Greek, on the other hand, was the language of commerce for the Gentile world at large.
 The Aramaic and Greek words of “Abba!
 Father!” respectively teach us that whatever our ethnicity, our country of origin, or our language, if we have been adopted by God the Father through faith in Jesus (see Galatians 4:5), we have the incomparable right and privilege to call God “Father”—even as our Elder Brother Jesus did on the eve of his crucifixion (Mark 14:36)!
 Regardless of ethnicity, those who have believed in Jesus through the proclamation of the gospel have the utterly remarkable privilege and joy of calling God “Father.”

 One of the great glories of the gospel is that the Spirit of God places “Abba!
 Father” in our hearts and on our lips irrespective of our ethnic origins.
 Clearly, it is God’s great joy and pleasure to create for Himself a multi-ethnic family.
-So if you are a father of an earthly multi-ethnic family, be reminded of and rejoice in the glory and grace of the gospel each time you hear one of your different racechildren calling you “Daddy.”
+So if you are a father of an earthly multi-ethnic family, be reminded of and rejoice in the glory and grace of the gospel each time you hear one of your different races of children calling you “Daddy.”

-To the best of my knowledge and knowing the Truth and Spirit of God’s Gospel, I became a child of Jesus and now I have the Spirit of Adoption.
-The sole purpose of Abba-Father.info is to share my ‘light” and understanding to who want the same relationship as I have with our God!
+To the best of my knowledge and faith knowing the Truth and Spirit of God’s Gospel, I became a child of Jesus and now I have the Spirit of Adoption.
+The sole purpose of Abba-Father.org is to share my ‘light” and understanding to who want the same relationship as I have with our God!